Cannabis Online Addiction Treatment and Recovery Support At Home

 Does cannabis affect teens and adults differently?

-Yes – teens and young adults are especially vulnerable to memory issues and mental health impacts due to developing brains.
-But adults can also experience negative effects from long-term heavy use.
+Yes.
+Teens and young adults are especially vulnerable to memory problems and mental health effects because their brains are still developing.
+Adults can also experience negative effects from long-term use.

 What if I am using cannabis medically?